getreu/tp-note/docs/source/tpnote--manpage.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 licence, shall be dual licensed as above, without any additional terms or conditions.
-Licensed under the Apache Licence, Version 2.0 (the
-\"Licence\"); you may not use this file except in compliance with the Licence.
+Licensed under the Apache Licence, Version 2.0 (the "Licence"); you may not use this file except in compliance with the Licence.